New Secret Santa spreads cheer, $100 bills, at Standish food pantry

 Secret Santa dropped in unannounced Wednesday night at Catherine’s Cupboard – the town of Standish’s food pantry located in Standish Town Hall.

-Secret Santa and his helper, Mrs. Claus, arrived around the time that 50 people were sitting down to eat dinner, a weekly event hosted by Saint Joseph’s College students, staff and community volunteers.
+Secret Santa and his helper, Mrs. Claus, arrived around the time that 50 people were sitting down to eat dinner, a weekly event hosted by St. Joseph’s College students, staff and community volunteers.
 The food pantry was founded in 2008 by the college’s Mercy Center and the town.

 Santa’s random act of kindness lifted the spirits of the crowd, many of whom had come expecting only a hot meal and food to take home.

-“You have no idea, God Bless you,” Rebecca Bennett of Standish said when Santa handed her the money.
+“You have no idea, God bless you,” Rebecca Bennett of Standish said when Santa handed her the money.
 “You have no idea what this means.
 I’ve been struggling so much.”

 Over the past eight years or so, a different Secret Santa (Secret Santa Portland) gave away thousands of dollars to people in need, but this year’s version – Secret Santa Maine – represents a permanent changing of the guard.